haisombo/haisombo/README.md

-# 💫 About Me You can Me Sen:
+# 💫 About Me You can Me Sombo:
 🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact
 Hello I'm  who am Me.In my free time, I build software project and research new technology, and more I improve my experience with tech student.
 <a href=#><img src="q.svg"></a>